 [RSG-79] A Web API MUST support returning the number of items in a collection.

-[RSG-80] A query parameter MUST be used to support returning the number of items in a collection.
+[RSG-80] A query parameter SHOULD be used to support returning the number of items in a collection.

 [RSG-81] The query parameter count SHOULD be used to return the number of items in a collection.

 [RSG-82] A Web API MAY support returning the number of items in a collection inline, i.e., as the part of the response that contains the collection itself.
-A query parameter MUST be used.

 [RSG-83] The query parameter count=true SHOULD be used.
 If not specified, count should be set by default to false.